 Tribes are most concerned about the management of bison that leave the park; many tribes have a physical and spiritual connection to bison in Yellowstone.
 Since 2007, some associated tribes have had the opportunity to conduct bison hunts outside the park boundaries.
 Since November 2009, the Confederated Salish & Kootenai Tribes, the InterTribal Buffalo Council, and the Nez Perce Tribe have joined the Interagency Bison Management Plan and participate in the development of adaptive management strategies for bison and Brucellosis in the areas immediately outside Yellowstone National Park.

 In 2018, the park consulted with associated tribes on increasing opportunities for non-consumptive ceremonial use of the park.
-Consultants will also review park educational media and programming for representation of native peoples and perspectives.
-Previous education consultation focussed on the Yellowstone segment of the Nez Perce National Historic Trail and the associated sites and events of the 1877 Nez Perce War.
+Consultants reviewed park educational media and programming for representation of native peoples and perspectives.
+Previous education consultation focused on the Yellowstone segment of the Nez Perce National Historic Trail and the associated sites and events of the 1877 Nez Perce War.

 In 2016, the Executive Committee of the Blackfoot Nation contacted Yellowstone National Park to request that the names of two locations inside the park be changed.
 National place names are managed by the United States Geologic Survey (USGS) and the representatives were referred to the USGS Board of Geographic Names at that time.

 The committee requested the park change Mount Doane to “First People’s Mountain” and that Hayden Valley be changed to “Buffalo People’s Valley.”
-They requested the changes to reflect an acknowledgement of Lieutenant Gustavus C. Doane’s involvement in the 1870 Marias massacre of the Piikani (Peigan) tribe, and Ferdinand V. Hayden’s insistence on the settlement or “extermination” of native people in the Yellowstone area.
+They requested the changes to reflect an acknowledgement of Lieutenant Gustavus C. Doane's massacre of the Marias (Piikani) tribe, and Peigan V. Hayden’s insistence on the settlement or “extermination” of native people in the Yellowstone area.

 Native Student Opportunities